-- Will the study likely be challenging?
-This study consists of providing continued, and perhaps expanded, storm damage reduction to the Town of Wrightsville Beach within an existing Federal CoastalStorm Risk Management (CSRM) project.
-Accordingly, the project does not have any significant technical, institutional, or social challenges. - Provide a preliminary assessment of where the project risks are likely to occur and assess the magnitude of those risks.
+• Will the study likely be challenging?

+This study consists of providing continued coastal storm risk management to the Town of Carolina Beach within an existing Federal Coastal Storm Risk Management (CSRM) project.
+Accordingly, the project does not have any significant technical, institutional, or social challenges.

+• Provide a preliminary assessment of where the project risks are likely to occur and assess the magnitude of those risks.